 Equipped with this setting, we demonstrate that the loss in performance of a source hypothesis and its relevant target hypothesis w.r.t.
-T can be upper-bounded by a Wasserstein (WS) distance (Villani, 2008; Santambrogio, 2015) between the source data distribution and the push-forward distribution of the target one (i.e., the data shift), and the expectation of the divergence between $p^{t}(y \mid \mathbf{x})$ and $p^{s}(y \mid T(\mathbf{x}))$, where x is sampled from the target data distribution (i.e., the label shift).
-This bears similarity to previous results (Mansour et al., 2009; Ben-David et al., 2010; Redko et al., 2017; Cortes et al., 2019), however, different from existing work, we conduct our theoretical analysis in a new setting with multi-class classification, probabilistic label assignment mechanism (Vapnik, 1999), continuous loss functions, and use a WS to describe the data shift laying a novel framework for describing the data and label shifts on a latent
+T can be upper-bounded by a Wasserstein (WS) distance (Villani, 2008; Santambrogio, 2015) between the source data distribution and the push-forward distribution of the target one (i.e., data shift), and the expectation of the divergence between $p^{t}(y \mid \mathbf{x})$ and $p^{s}(y \mid T(\mathbf{x}))$, where x is sampled from the target data distribution (i.e., label shift).
+This bears similarity to previous results (Mansour et al., 2009; Ben-David et al., 2010; Redko et al., 2017; Cortes et al., 2019), however, different from existing work, we conduct our theoretical analysis in a new setting with multi-class classification, probabilistic label assignment mechanism (Vapnik, 1999), continuous loss functions, and use a WS to describe the data shift laying a novel framework for describing the data and label shifts on a latent space.

 In our work, the transformation T is a deep neural network, which can be decomposed into $T = T^2 \circ T^1$ where T^1 is a sub-network mapping data examples to a latent space (an intermediate layer of T).
-Under this assumption, we theoretically demonstrate that to resolve the data shift by means of learning T to minimize the aforementioned WS distance, we can simultaneously match the gap between source and target distributions on the latent space and minimize a reconstruction loss w.r.t. the ground metric c of a WS distance (cf. Theorem 4).
-We note that although this result is similar to (Zhao et al., 2019), our theoretical analysis is performed in a more general setting (i.e., multi-class classification, probabilistic labeling mechanism, and continuous loss function) than (Zhao et al., 2019) (i.e., binary classification, deterministic labeling mechanism, and absolute loss).
+Under this assumption, we theoretically demonstrate that to resolve the data shift by means of learning T to minimize the aforementioned WS distance, we can simultaneously match the gap between source and target distributions for learning domain-invariant representations on the latent space and minimize a reconstruction loss w.r.t. the ground metric c of a WS distance (cf. Theorem 4).
+Further, grounded by theory developed for our theoretical setting, we find a trade-off of strictly forcing learning domain-invariant features, that is, enforcing domain-invariant latent representations gradually hurts target performance.
+Although this result is similar to (Zhao et al., 2019), our theoretical analysis is performed in a more general setting (i.e., multi-class classification, probabilistic labeling mechanism, and continuous loss function) than (Zhao et al., 2019) (i.e., binary classification, deterministic labeling mechanism, and absolute loss).
 Additionally, we make use of Wasserstein distance rather than JS distance (Endres & Schindelin, 2006) as in (Zhao et al., 2019).